Triangle-Free Equimatchable Graphs: Triangle-Free EFC-Graph Families

 Now let $C$ be a cycle on seven vertices.
-Then, by Corollary \ref{AtLeastTwoFour}, at least one endpoint of each edge in $G\backslash C$ is adjacent to the vertices $v_5$, $v_6$, and $v_7$ such that triangle-freeness is preserved.
-Due to triangle-freeness, this implies that all vertices in a partite set of $G\backslash C$, say $A$, are adjacent to the vertices $v_5$ and $v_7$ in $G$, while all vertices in the other partite set $B$ of $G\backslash C$ are adjacent to the vertex $v_6$.
-That is, the vertices of $G\backslash C$ together with $v_5$, $v_6$ and $v_7$ form a complete bipartite subgraph $K_{n+2,n+1}$ in $G$.
-Notice that, by Lemma \ref{EdgeEdge}, the vertices in $B$ are adjacent to exactly one of $v_1$ and $v_4$.
-By considering the partition of vertices in $B$ into two sets with respect to their neighborhood to $v_1$ or $v_4$, one can represent vertices $v_1$, $v_2$, $v_3$, and $v_4$ with the vertices $u_3$, $u_4$, $u_5$ and $u_6$, respectively, in graph $G_1$ given in Figure \ref{fig:MainTheorem}.
-Hence, it is easy to verify that $G$ belongs to the graph family $\mathcal{F}_{22}$ in this case.
+By Theorem \ref{C-OneEdge-Structure}, the vertices $v_3$, $v_4$, $v_5$, $v_6$, $v_7$ and the endpoints of each edge in $G\backslash C$ induce the subgraph in Figure \ref{fig:InducedOneEdgeSubgraph} (d) or (e).
+It follows that an endpoint of each edge in $G\backslash C$ is adjacent to the vertex $v_5$ and at least one of the vertices $v_3$ and $v_7$ whereas the other endpoint is adjacent to both $v_4$ and $v_6$.
+Particularly, if an endpoint of an edge in $G\backslash C$ is adjacent to only one of $v_3$ and $v_7$, it is the graph in Figure \ref{fig:InducedOneEdgeSubgraph} (d); and if an endpoint of an edge in $G\backslash C$ is adjacent to both $v_3$ and $v_7$, it is the graph in Figure \ref{fig:InducedOneEdgeSubgraph} (e).
+Since $G$ is triangle-free, all vertices in a partite set of $G\backslash C$, say $A$, are adjacent to the vertices $v_4$ and $v_6$, and all vertices in the other partite set $B$ are adjacent to the vertex $v_5$ and are adjacent to at least one of the vertices $v_3$ and $v_7$.
+It follows that the vertices $v_4$, $v_5$, $v_6$, and the vertices in $A$ and $B$ induce a complete bipartite graph $K_{n+2,n+1}$.
+Note here that the vertex $v_5$ and any vertex in $A$ are twins.
+Furthermore, the vertex $v_4$ and any vertex in $B$ being adjacent to $v_3$ and $v_5$ but not to $v_7$ are twins, and the vertex $v_6$ and any vertex in $B$ being adjacent to $v_5$ and $v_7$ but not to $v_3$ are twins.
+Hence, by representing the vertices $v_1$, $v_2$, $v_3$, $v_4$, $v_5$, $v_6$, and $v_7$ with the vertices $u_1$, $u_2$, $u_3$ $u_8$, $u_7$, $u_6$, and $u_5$, respectively, and by representing the vertices in $B$ which are adjacent to both $v_3$ and $v_7$ with the vertex $u_4$ in graph $G^*$ given in Figure \ref{fig:MainTheorem}, it is easy to verify that $G$ belongs to the graph family $\mathcal{F}_{22}$. \( \) \end{proof}